neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 Darcy Flow
 ----------

-We consider the steady state of the 2-d Darcy Flow equation on the unit box which is the second order, linear, elliptic PDE
+We consider the steady state of the 2D Darcy Flow equation on the unit box which is a second order, linear, elliptic PDE

 .. math::
     - \nabla \cdot (a(x) \nabla u(x)) = f(x) \qquad x \in (0,1)^2